ibbles/StrictAliasing/README.md

 I'm actually surprised that the elemnt-wise copying loop with strict aliasing enabled was so close in runtime performance.
 That's the benefit of CPU caches and store buffers, I guess.
+For large enough block counts we become completely memory bandwidth bound.

+I may make test with smaller block sizes as well.
+I believe that thousands of blocks each holding 30'000 floats is a bit larger than the typical desktop work load.

 ## The standard